 (d) by subjecting the contract worker to any other detriment.

-21. Discrimination by organisations of workers and employers
+21. Organisations of workers and employers, discrimination by

 (1) This section applies to an organisation of employees and to an organisation of employers.

 (2) It is unlawful for an organisation to which this section applies or for a committee of management of such an organisation or for a member of such a committee of management to discriminate against a person who is not a member of the organisation on the ground of a spent conviction of the person —